Jim Murray, Chairman:

 Marie Louise is Deputy Head of Insurance Supervision for the Central Bank of Ireland.
 Marie Louise previously worked for PricewaterhouseCoopers and is a member of the Institute of Chartered Accountants Ireland.

-Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Social Protection.
+Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Employment Affairs and Social Protection.
 He has held this position since 2006.

 Peter is the representative from the Department of Public Expenditure and Reform.

-Helen is the representative from the Department of Social Protection.
+Helen is the representative from the Department of Employment Affairs and Social Protection.